Missouri Route 231

 Route 231 is a highway in the St. Louis, Missouri, area.
 It begins at U.S. Routes 61 and 67 (US 61 / US 67) in Arnold.
 It follows Telegraph Road through Jefferson and St. Louis counties, being Oakville's main thoroughfare.
-It then continues further North as Kingston Drive and then Broadway Street.
-It ends at River City Casino Boulevard, just inside the St. Louis city limits.
-The road continues north, further into the city, as Broadway.
+It then continues further north as Kingston Drive and then Broadway.
+It ends at River City Casino Boulevard, at the St. Louis city limits.
+The road continues north, further into St. Louis, as Broadway.
 It closely parallels the Mississippi River for its entire route.